iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG
 - FW and (optionally) NSG Flogs are streamed to Log Analytics

-In Mode 2, aka Traditional:
+### Mode 2, aka Traditional
+> _this is when you mimic network segmentatin described above_
 - Traffic between VNets is routed and filtered by the Hub Firewall
   - Firewal is managing core security rules here
 - Traffic between subnets is routed and filtered by the Hub Firewall too
- - Firewal is additinally filtering traffic between sunets, becomes and additinal point of failure, latency, and costs
+  - Firewal is additinally filtering traffic between sunets, becomes an additinal point of failure, latency, and costs
 - Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG

-In Mode 3, aka Micro-Segmented:
+### Mode 3, aka Micro-Segmented
+> _this is when you go insane to please some regulations_
 - Traffic between VNets is routed and filtered by the Hub Firewall
 - Traffic between subnets is routed and filtered by the Hub Firewall
 - Traffic inside the subnet is routed and filtered by the Hub Firewall
   - All work and no play makes Firewall a dull boy: a point of failure, latency, and costs for all traffic in the subnet

+### Comparison

 Here is the comparison table: